CZW Cage of Death: Cage of Death 18

 Cage of Death 18 was the eighteenth annual Cage of Death event produced by the Combat Zone Wrestling professional wrestling promotion.
 It took place on December 10, 2016, at the Flyers Skate Zone in Voorhees Township, New Jersey.
 CZW founder, John Zandig, made an appearance at this event.

 Cage of Death 19

 Cage of Death 19 was the nineteenth annual Cage of Death event produced by the Combat Zone Wrestling professional wrestling promotion.
 It took place on December 9, 2017, at the Rastelli Complex in Sewell, New Jersey.

 Cage of Death XX

 Cage of Death XX was the twentieth annual Cage of Death event produced by the Combat Zone Wrestling professional wrestling promotion.
 It took place on December 9, 2018, at the 2300 Arena in Philadelphia.

 Cage of Death XXI

-Cage of Death XXI was the twenty-first annual Cage of Death event produced by the Combat Zone Wrestling professional wrestling promotion.
+Cage of Death XXI was the twenty-first and last annual Cage of Death event produced by the Combat Zone Wrestling professional wrestling promotion.
 It took place on December 14, 2019, at the 2300 Arena in Voorhees Township, New Jersey.